by William Cohen-Kiraly

 The president threw a sharp look at her opponent but he just smiled inscrutably.
 The staffer didn’t seem to notice the exchange.

 “Will there be anything else, ma’am?” she asked.
 Hillary grunted and waved her to the door.
-The woman looked a little insulted but complied with the implied dismissal.
+The woman looked a little miffed but complied with the dismissal.

 “And what did you do with him here?”
-She asked after the serving woman left.
+She asked after the server left.
 “Share some succubi?”
+She threw in a blue chip for her first bet.

 The devil smiled, “Nope, we just played poker, just like you and me.
-Sometimes Dick Morris would join us, and sometimes even the Donald though he absolutely hates cigar smoke, so I would usually make it invisible for him too.”
+Sometimes Dick Morris would join us, and sometimes even the Donald though he absolutely hates cigar smoke, so I would usually make it invisible to him.”

 “You think I like cigar smoke?”
 She asked incredulously, pulling the cheroot out of her mouth.
 “Cigars and I have a really spotty history.”